makrai/notes/bommasani20-contextld-reduction-static-acl.md

 * Future research could explore weighting schema in the averaging process analogous to SIF (Arora+ 2017) for sentence representations computed via averaging (Wieting+ 2016)
-* dimensionality reduction may be particularly intriguing given that this is
+* dimensionality reduction may be particularly intriguing
   * often challenging within large multilayered networks like BERT (Sanh+ 2019)
   * successfully demonstrated for static embeddings (Nunes and Antunes, 2018; Mu and Viswanath, 2018; Raunak+ 2019)